-Supporting the album's international release in May 2017, Murphy and the orchestra will tour the album throughout Europe and around the world in 2017 and 2018.
+Supporting the album's international release on 19 May 2017, Murphy and the orchestra will tour the album throughout Europe and around the world from September 2017 onwards.

 Album highlights include Murphy performing Telemann's classic Viola Concerto in G, Swedish lute virtuoso Karl Nyhlin in Vivaldi's sparkling Lute Concerto in D and German recorder star Elisabeth Champollion in Vivaldi's dazzling Flautino Concerto in C. Greek mega-diva, soprano Myrsini Margariti, sings a selection of Handel bravura coloratura arias including the spectacular “Brilla nell'alma”.